Possible Causes of Depression

 Depression has been reported since the beginning of civilization and each generation has sought to understand what causes the debilitating condition.
 Hippocrates, the father of medicine, in 4 B.C. thought that depression was due to excessive black bile in the spleen.
 The ancient Egyptians believed that this black bile was due to the influence of the planet Saturn (a “saturnine” mood is a dark, unhappy one).
 Throughout history depression has been blamed on melancholic temperament (example: Aristotle), demons, damaged paternal sperm (example: Ishaq Ibn Imran) and anger turned inward (example: Freud).

-While our understanding of what causes depression has changed and will continue to progress, the disease has affected young and old, rich and poor, famous and common throughout history.
+While our understanding of causes for depression has changed and will continue to progress, the disease has affected young and old, rich and poor, famous and common throughout history.